 Ready, Set, Read!
 Preparing Your Admission Committee ALC blog by Anne Behnke (St. Mark's School, MA): Reading season is a marathon, not a sprint.
 To get your committee ready, it is important to set clear expectations to instill team spirit, reinforce camaraderie, and encourage committee members to take care of and pace themselves.

 Let the Reading Begin!
-ALC blog by Kisha Watts (Cushing Academy, MA): As admission deadlines approach, we are pleasantly reminded that so many families are seeking the many opportunities independent schools offer.
+ALC blog by Kisha Watts (St. Francis School (KY): As admission deadlines approach, we are pleasantly reminded that so many families are seeking the many opportunities independent schools offer.
 As you embark on reading season there are many ways to stay on track

 Readying Your Admission Committee